Over the past few years I’ve realized just how absurdly unprepared most candidates are when they interview for restructuring jobs…

 Based on feedback from early readers of this course, I've decided to offer two options.

-The first option, for just $29, gets you access to all seven of the guides previously mentioned.
+The first option, for just $29, gets you access to all 16 of the guides shown above.
 This will ensure you have all the material you need to crush your interview and be a top-bucket analyst or associate right off the bat.

 You'll know exactly what to say in interviews, what is expected of you as an analyst or associate, and have a great understanding of how restructuring operates in the real world.